-Our regulatory activities are governed and directed by legislation, national, regional and local policies and bylaws.
-We undertake many activities that contribute to keeping our community and district a safe place to be.
+Our regulatory activities are governed and directed by national legislation, regional and local policies, and bylaws.
+We undertake many activities that contribute to keeping our community wellbeing and help to make Waitomo District a safe place to be.

-Building control responsible for processing and monitoring building consents and issuing Code of Compliance Certificates pursuant to the Building Act 2004.
+Building control responsible for processing and monitoring building consents and issuing Code of Compliance Certificates pursuant to the Building Act.
 This activity also covers the monitoring and enforcement of earthquake-prone building requirements, and swimming pools.